How to Start a Blog from Scratch and Make Money (6 Steps)

 However, it is good to take a look at the competition before starting a blogging business around a specific topic – to make sure the competition is not too crazy.

-Still, I would rather blog about something I am passionate about, even if the competition is high, and it might take longer time to see success.
+Still, I would rather blog about something I am passionate about, even if the competition is high, and it might take a longer time to see success.

 Blogging about something you are not passionate about, just because there’s less competition, is not a good idea.
 I have tried it.
 You will get tired of the topic fast and lose interest in growing your blog.